survivejs/react-book/manuscript/03_webpack_and_react.md

 };
 ```

-T> You can import portions from `react` using syntax `import React, {Component} from 'react';`.
+T> You can import portions from `react` using the syntax `import React, {Component} from 'react';`.
 Then you can do `class App extends Component`.
 It is important that you import `React` as well because that JSX will get converted to `React.createElement` calls.
 You may find this alternative a little neater regardless.

 T> It may be worth your while to install [React Developer Tools](https://github.com/facebook/react-devtools) extension to your browser.
 Currently Chrome and Firefox are supported.
 This will make it easier to understand what's going on while developing.